8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 3. Follow-Up Sales Pitch

 Very few leads are ready to buy after just one discussion or interaction.
-That’s why you need to make sure you have multiple ways to reach out to prospects, engage and influence them as they continue to make their buying decision.
+That’s why you must ensure you have multiple ways to reach out to prospects and engage and influence them as they continue to make their buying decision.
 Follow-up sales pitches are conducted in several ways, usually by telephone, email and social media.
 Discover some of our best follow-up sales pitch templates below

 Did you get a chance to see my message about [product name]?
 I know it’s a busy Wednesday, but are you available this week to discuss [product name]?